Hennin: Gallery

 Hennin worn with braids, 1500–01.
 By then, hennins had reached Basel in Switzerland, but were rather out of date in Paris or Burgundy.

 Christine de Pisan presents a book to Queen Isabeau, who wears a jewelled bourrelet.
 Christine wears a divided hennin covered in white cloth.

 Isabella of Portugal, Duchess of Burgundy in a divided hennin.
 Copy of original of 1445–50.

-France c.1455–60.
+France c.
+1455–1460.
+The illuminated manuscript portraying Isabella of France (1295-1358), and her ladies-in-waiting wearing anachronistic clothing.
 The ladies-in-waiting wear very high divided hennins.

 Hair is pulled back in an embroidered "beehive" hennin and covered by a short veil.
 The veil reaches the eyebrows.
 Burgundy, ca. 1455.

 Portrait of a Young Girl, Petrus Christus.
 A truncated hennin, fashionable in the Low Countries the 1460s.

 A woman of the Burgundian gentry in a "beehive" or perhaps truncated cone hennin, 1460s.
 Part of the veil comes forward to cover the eyebrows.

 Mary of Burgundy at prayer wearing a tall hennin, 1470s.